 This one was a little of the beaten path for me.
 But the detour was totally worth it.

-Cannon’s The Trouble with Goats and Sheep is the story about a neighborhood faced with a mystery and told mostly from the perspective of 10 year old Grace.
+Cannon’s The Trouble with Goats and Sheep is the story about a neighborhood, a mystery and the truth about human nature.
+It’s told mostly from the perspective of 10 year old Grace.

 Set in England during the summer of 1976, Grace and her best friend Tilly are having a normal day when suddenly news spreads that Mrs. Creasy has gone missing.
 Her husband can’t find her and reports her missing, so the police get involved.
 But they uncover more than just a missing woman.
 Apparently this little neighborhood is hiding a lot of secrets, some of them dark and sinister.
 But Grace and Tilly don’t know this, so they take it upon themselves to find Mrs. Creasy, and along the way, try to find God.